njd5368/SeyiOlojoWebsite/README.md

 `hugo new publication/2022/name.md`

+The year is added to avoid conflicting files.

 This will create a new markdown file with yaml at the top.

 * The title is the title of the post.
 (This can be different from the file name.)